 The State of Connecticut's Agricultural and Experimentation Station (CAES) performs mosquito trapping and testing starting at the beginning of June and ending in late October.
-Arboviruses tested at CAES include:West Nile Virus (WNV), Eastern Equine Encephalitis virus (EEE) and Jamestown Canyon Virus (JC).
-CAES has trapped and tested 92,908 mosquitoes between June 1, 2023 - July 24, 2023.
+Arboviruses tested at CAES include: West Nile Virus (WNV), Eastern Equine Encephalitis virus (EEE) and Jamestown Canyon Virus (JC).
+CAES has trapped and tested 131,531 mosquitoes between June 1, 2023 - July 31, 2023.
 Testing sites are located in 89 towns.
 Newington and Wethersfield are the only towns in the CCHD with testing sites (see table below)., Wethersfield was the first town this year to report a mosquito positive with WNV.
-WNV activity has also been reported in Fairfield and Shelton.
-JC has been detected in West Haven and North Haven.
-EEE has been detected in Ledyard.
+WNV activity has also been reported in Wallingford and Stamford.
+JC has been reported in West Haven and North Haven.
 There have been no human cases of EEE, JC, or WNV reported in Connecticut or our district yet this year.

-Town Site Cumulative Mosquitoes Tested Test Results Virus Mosquito Species (Positive Samples) Date Collected Newington Churchill Park 865 Negative - - - Wethersfield Goff Road 788 Positive WNV (1) Culex pipiens 7/17
+Town Site Cumulative Mosquitoes Tested Test Results Virus Mosquito Species (Positive Samples) Date Collected Newington Churchill Park 865 Negative - - - Wethersfield Goff Road 1,591 Positive WNV (1) Culex pipiens 7/17